kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 ---
 layout: post
-title: Fighting My Own Personal SHODAN
+title: My Own Personal SHODAN
 published: true
-excerpt: In which the author is changed in fighting his enemy: a 1990s Gateway PC
+excerpt: In which the author is forever changed by fighting his enemy: a 1990s Gateway PC
 ---

 _This was originally a pitch to write a book about _System Shock_.
 It is now a slightly fragmented note about how a video game changed who I was and what I would become.
 Enjoy._